chaudron/ovs_perf/README.md

   -r SECONDS, --run-time SECONDS
-                        Traffic run time per test --run-pp-test         Run the P to P test --skip-pv-test        Do not run the P to V test --skip-pvp-test       Do not run the P to V to P test --stream-list LIST    List of stream sizes to test
+                        Traffic run time per test --run-pp-test         Run the P to P test --run-pvp-zero-loss-test
+                        Run the P to V to P test with zero packet loss --skip-pv-test        Do not run the P to V test --skip-pvp-test       Do not run the P to V to P test --stream-list LIST    List of stream sizes to test